itprodirect/AI-Programming-with-Python-Nanodegree/README.md

 ## Running `check_images.py`

-1. Place the images you want to classify in a directory (the default `pet_images/` directory is already included).
+1. Place the images you want to classify in a directory.
+The full training set used in the Nanodegree is not included in this repository.
+You can download it from [Udacity's GitHub repo](https://github.com/udacity/aipnd-project/releases/download/v0/pet_images.zip) and extract it into a directory named `pet_images/`.
+A single sample image is provided in the `sample_images/` folder for quick testing.
 2. Execute `check_images.py`, choosing one of the supported model architectures (`resnet`, `alexnet`, or `vgg`):

 ```bash